Highlights

 So, if you're looking for a mild-mannered fun-bike that has a low seat height, is easy to ride, and has a little more functionality than a true trials bike, this could very well be your huckleberry.
 There's nothing quite like it anywhere else.
 The things you can do and the places you can go will amaze you!
 However, there is a limited number of bikes that can be shipped per container so if you have a genuine interest in getting your hands on one of these beauts, drop us a line and we'll put in a pre-order request.

-If you're more interested in a no frills fully capable competition-level trials machine with a seat and the ability to carry 2 gallons of fuel, take a look at the Long Range option for the Beta Rev-3!
+If you're more interested in a no frills, fully capable competition-level trials machine with a seat and the ability to carry 7L of fuel, take a look at the Long Range option for the Beta Rev-3!